al6x/nim/keep/readme.md

 # Features

+- Extensible, different spaces, docs, blocks, actions
-- Integrate other tools and data
+- Integrates other tools and data
 - In search it's posible to control if show doc or block, by adding `block forest` doc by default.
 - Each block has same UI, two lines top and bottom
 - It's possible to create virtual docs, as search term, a sequence of blocks.